010001000100000101000001/human-anatomy-quiz/README.md

 ### Future Features
 - **Expand the Number of Questions**: Introduce a larger pool of questions to keep the game challenging and engaging for players.
 - **Timer**: Introduce a timer that marks the question as incorrect if the user does not answer in 10 seconds.
+- **ASCII Art**: Add some fun ASCII Art to make the quiz more appealing.
+- **Terminal-Based UI Libraries**: Import libraries like "curses or "blessed" to enhance the user experience.

 ## Testing